toppeMRI/toppemri.github.io/index.md

 git clone https://github.com/toppemri/toppe
 ```

 ### EPIC code

 The **TOPPE binary executable** (psd) is written in 'EPIC' and is available for download on the GE collaboration forum: [https://collaborate.mr.gehealthcare.com/](https://collaborate.mr.gehealthcare.com/).

 ## GETTING STARTED

-To **compile** the TOPPE binary psd (currently named 'toppe8a'), navigate to the 'toppe/psd/' subfolder in the EPIC source distribution and compile in the usual way:
+To **compile** the TOPPE binary psd (e.g., 'toppev1'), navigate to the 'toppe/psd/' subfolder in the EPIC source distribution and compile in the usual way:
 ```
 prep_psd_dir; psdqmake hw;
 ```